ccloquet/ICU-babyphone/README.md

       - from now on, they can be accessed through the ethernet cable using {hostname}.local instead of raspberrypi.local
       - sudo apt-get update
       - sudo apt-get upgrade
-      - sudo apt-get install vim
+      - sudo apt-get install vim vlc ffmpeg

-3. configure an accesspoint
- https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md
+3. share the internet connection of your computer through the etehernet cable (in network configuration, properties of the wifi, sharing, over Ethernet)

- (skip the routing section)
+4. on the babyserver configure an accesspoint https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md (skip the routing section)
   - in the 192.168.4.* range (potential conflicts with home router ?)